Patka879/conference-room-reservation-app/readme.md

 ```
 $ git clone from https://github.com/Patka879/finalProject
 ```
-Frontend and follow the setup instructions provided in its README file.
+Go to frontend repository and follow the setup instructions provided in its README file.

 That's it!
-You should now have the back-end of the Booker - Conference Room Reservation System project set up and running.
+You should now have the back-end of the Bookey - Conference Room Reservation System project set up and running.

 ## Author
 [@Patrycja Mysiak](https://github.com/Patka879)